-The Center (UMASS-MSC) provides state-of-the-art analytical equipment, analytical services and expertise in mass spectrometry for UMass-Amherst, neighboring scientific communities and their collaborators.
-Currently, UMASS-MSC serves the needs of more than 30 groups with active life science research interests by facilitating a) development of new organic/inorganic synthetic materials; b) analysis of variety of post-translational modifications in proteins, including biopharmaceuticals; c) quantitative comparative analysis of protein levels; d) fundamental studies in protein/protein and protein/ligand interaction research areas etc., owing to its expanding capabilities in modern methods of mass spectrometry.
+The Center (MSC-AMHERST) provides state-of-the-art analytical equipment, analytical services and expertise in mass spectrometry for UMass-Amherst, neighboring scientific communities, researchers from other institutions and industries.
+Currently, MSC-AMHERST serves the needs of more than 30 groups with active life science research interests by facilitating a) development of novel polymers and other organic/inorganic synthetic materials; b) identification and quantitation of metabolites; c) analysis of variety of post-translational modifications in proteins, including biopharmaceuticals; d) quantitative comparative analysis of protein levels; e) fundamental studies in protein/protein and protein/ligand interaction research areas etc., owing to its expanding capabilities in modern methods of mass spectrometry.

 - Abzalimov RR., Bobst CE., Kaltashov IA.
 (2013) A new approach to measuring protein backbone protection with high spatial resolution using H/D exchange and electron capture dissociation Anal Chem.
 85(19), 9173-9180 link

 - Pektas, Knapp MJ.
 (2013) Substrate preference of the HIF-prolyl hydroxylase-2 (PHD2) and substrate-induced conformational change J Inorg Biochem.
 126, 55-60 link

 - Abzalimov RR., Bobst CE, Salinas PA, Savickas P, Thomas JJ, Kaltashov IA (2013) Studies of pH-Dependent self-association of a recombinant form of arylsulfatase A with electrospray ionization mass spectrometry Anal Chem.
 85(3), 1591-1596 link